stephanstapel/ZUGFeRD-csharp/README.md

 ```

 The library will automatically detect the ZUGFeRD version of the file and parse accordingly.
 As of today (2020-07-05), parsing ZUGFeRD 2.x is not yet finished.
+The lifecycle of the stream is not influenced by the ZUGFeRD library, i.e. the library expects an open stream and will not close if after reading from it.

 For saving ZUGFeRD files, use InvoiceDescriptor.Save().
 Here, you can also pass a stream object:

 ```csharp